Bakemonogatari (manga)

-As of August 2020, Bakemonogatari had over 2.4 million copies in circulation.
+By August 2020, Bakemonogatari had over 2.4 million copies in circulation.

 Plot

 The story revolves around Koyomi Araragi, a third-year high school student, now a quasi-vampire after surviving a vampire attack, with the help of Meme Oshino, a specialist in the supernatural.
 Despite having some superhuman abilities, such as regeneration, Koyomi tries his best to live life as a normal student, but keeps encountering girls with supernatural problems.